 - Models, Methods, and Artifacts

 Standard for Project Management:

-The standard to be followed irrespective of the size, industry, location, and delivery methods is described here.
-Stakeholders, project practitioners, and any individual accountable for the progress of the project refer to this standard for handling projects.
+The standard to be followed, regardless of size, industry, location, and delivery methods, is described here.
+Stakeholders, project practitioners, and individuals accountable for the project’s progress refer to this standard for handling projects.

 System for value delivery:

 This section defines how project managers can create value for organizations and stakeholders; a governance system to measure the value created; a list of operations for supporting the project; the influence of external and internal environments on the project, and the interconnection of projects, portfolios, programs, and products.

 The new PMP syllabus highlights the key processes, people, and business environment areas.
 Project management principles focus on providing guidelines to project managers for managing people.
 These principles include: